republique-et-canton-de-geneve/git-sync/README.md

 The list of blacklisted LDAP groups, if any, is supplied as parameter `black-listed-groups` in the application's configuration file.

+### Limited access groups

+At État de Genève the baseline is to provide read-only access (Developer role) to all developers.
+That is, every developer is able to discover code, clone and create merge requests, even on code that is outside of their working group.
+For some (bad) reasons, some groups must remain preserved from such a wide access.
+The list of such limited-access groups, if any, is supplied as parameter `limited-access-groups` in the application's configuration file.

 ## Business rules

 BR1.
 For every standard LDAP group, create a GitLab group (hereafter coined the "matching group") with the same name,